begmuhommet/low-ops-docs/docs/how-to/log-levels.md

 To access the `Logs` tab, follow the steps below:

-1. Navigate to the Environments tab and choose the application from the list.
+1. Navigate to the `Environments` tab and choose the environment from the list.

 ![](../assets/environments_overview.jpg)